 My research examines how digital public infrastructures reshape experiences of citizenship, welfare, and everyday life in India.
 Drawing on long-term ethnographic research on Aadhaar-enabled biometric authentication in India’s public distribution system (PDS), I study how infrastructural breakdowns, failures, and repair practices shape access to food security and welfare.
-More broadly, I am interested in authentication as a socio-technical process through which identities, entitlements, and everyday activities are verified and governed.
+I am currently writing on authentication as a socio-technical process shaping substantive citizenship through which identities, entitlements, and everyday activities are verified and governed.
 My work draws on Science and Technology Studies, Infrastructure Studies, Human Computer Interaction, and South Asian Studies.

 Alongside my research on digital infrastructures, I am also studying visual and material cultures in urban and small-town India.
 This work began when, as a two-wheeler commuter in Bangalore, I started building a digital archive of film fandom expressed through autorickshaw art.
 My interest in Hindi films and fandom and my experiences of traffic led me to think about autos as forms of urban mobility that produce visual culture and aestheticise the experience of traffic.
 I have since expanded this work into a larger project that also includes visual practices such as kolam and mehendi as forms of ephemeral visual art practiced by women in domestic spaces that while central to everyday life, receive marginal attention as serious practices of art.
 This work is supported by an unrestricted grant from Google that I received in 2024 to research visual art and emerging technologies.
 I am currently collaborating with Aruvu Collaboratory, Bangalore to develop the project.